yaanabi/fastapi-restapi-effective-mobile/README.md

   3) rename .env.template to .env
   4) pytest from root project folder while docker compose is up Go to http://127.0.0.1:8000/docs
-If there are module import error: add project folder to PYTHONPATH variable: from project folder type: set PYTHONPATH=./ (on WINDOWS), export PYTHONPATH="$PYTHONPATH:$(pwd) (on Linux/MacOS)
+If there are module import errors: add project folder to PYTHONPATH variable: from project folder type: set PYTHONPATH=./ (on WINDOWS), export PYTHONPATH="$PYTHONPATH:$(pwd) (on Linux/MacOS)